TheMridul/metro_simulator/metro-data.md

 DELHI METRO STATION DATA
 ========================
 Data for Blue Line and Magenta Line (with distances, inter-station travel times, and interchange lines).
 Note: Travel time is the approximate time from the previous station.
-Travel times for the Blue Line Branch were unavailable in the source data.
+Travel times for the Blue Line Branch (Line 4) are **estimated** based on the total journey time of approximately 16 minutes.

 ## 🟦 BLUE LINE STATIONS (Dwarka Sector 21 to Noida Electronic City)